npgsql/npgsql/doc/migration-3.0.md

 * Removed the feature where Npgsql automatically "dereferenced" a resultset of refcursors into multiple resultsets (this was used to emulate returning multiple resultsets from stored procedures).
 * Removed the AlwaysPrepare connection string parameter
+* Removed NpgsqlDataReader.LastInsertedOID, it did not allow accessing individual OIDs in multi-statement commands.
+  Replaced with NpgsqlDataReader.Statements, which provides OID and affected row information on a statement-by-statement basis.

 ## Other